 Reine Village in Lofoten Islands, Norway

-Visitors to/from EU and UK
+Visiting Schengen, Non-Schengen EU and UK

-Applicable for visitors from EEA (EU plus Iceland, Liechtenstein, Norway), Switzerland or the UK from 1 January 2021
+Visitors from EEA (EU plus Iceland, Liechtenstein, Norway), Switzerland or the UK from 1 January 2021

 - Surcharge-free roaming will no longer be regulated and guaranteed.
 Therefore, roaming charges may be re-introduced for EEA nationals in the UK and UK nationals in the EEA by mobile communication providers.
 Travellers are advised to check their mobile operator(s) roaming policy.